rrsr28/CGPA-Calculator/README.md

 ## Overview

-The CGPA Calculator is a web application built with Python and Flask that allows users to calculate their Cumulative Grade Point Average (CGPA) based on their grades and credits for multiple subjects.
+A very simple CGPA Calculator is a web application built with Python and Flask that allows users to calculate their Cumulative Grade Point Average (CGPA) based on their grades and credits for multiple subjects.

 ## Features